rackerlabs/support-how-to/content/rackspace-email/delete-a-rackspace-email-mailbox.md

 ### Delete a mailbox

-1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) using your Rackspace Cloud Office admin ID and password.
+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) by using your Rackspace Cloud Office admin ID and password.

 2. In the Rackspace Email section, click **Mailboxes**.